cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 nonces corresponding to their commitment issued in round one.

-The Coordinator begins by sending each participant the message to be signed along with the set of signing commitments for all participants in the participant list.
+The Coordinator begins by sending each participant the message to be signed along with the set of signing commitments for all participants in the participant list, serializing each group Element using SerializePrimeOrderElement from {{dep-pog}}.
 Each participant MUST validate the inputs before processing the Coordinator's request.
 In particular, the Signer MUST validate commitment_list, deserializing each group Element in the list using DeserializePrimeOrderElement from {{dep-pog}}.
 If deserialization fails, the Signer MUST abort the protocol.
 Moreover, each participant MUST ensure that their identifier as well as their commitment as from the first round appears in commitment_list.
 Applications which require that participants not process arbitrary input messages are also required to also perform relevant application-layer input validation checks; see {{message-validation}} for more details.